dotnet/csharplang/proposals/first-class-span-types.md

 variance-convertible in [§18.2.3.3](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/interfaces.md#18233-variance-conversion).
 If in the future, we change the runtime to more deeply understand the variance here, we can take the minor breaking change to fully recognize it in the language.

+This conversion will always exist, regardless of whether any runtime helpers used to implement it are present.
+If the helper is not present, attempting to use the conversion will result in an error that a compiler-required member is missing.

 Practically, this will also mean that in pattern matching for generic scenarios, we'd have behavior as follows:

 ```cs